Huang Tiong Sii

-Dato' Sri Huang Tiong Sii (范长锡 (Fàn Chángxī)) is a Malaysian politician and businessman who has served as Deputy Minister of Natural Resources, Environment and Climate Change in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim and Minister Nik Nazmi Nik Ahmad and the Member of Parliament (MP) for Sarikei since December 2022 as well as Member of the Sarawak State Legislative Assembly (MLA) for Repok since May 2016.
+Huang Tiong Sii (范长锡 (Fàn Chángxī)) is a Malaysian politician and businessman who has served as Deputy Minister of Natural Resources and Environmental Sustainability in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Nik Nazmi Nik Ahmad since December 2023, the Member of Parliament (MP) for Sarikei since November 2022 as well as Member of the Sarawak State Legislative Assembly (MLA) for Repok since May 2016.
+He served as the Deputy Minister of Natural Resources, Environment and Climate Change in the PH administration under Prime Minister Anwar and Minister Nik Nazmi from December 2022 to December 2023.
 He is a member, Vice President and Division Chief of Sarikei of the Sarawak United People's Party (SUPP), a component party of the Gabungan Parti Sarawak (GPS) and formerly Barisan Nasional (BN) coalitions.
 He also served as Director of the logging firm MM Golden (M) Sdn Bhd prior to his deputy ministerial appointment.